Environmental Sustainability (MSC)

 - Offer environmental consulting (private sector)

-- Participate in policy consultations
+- Participation in public policy consultations

 - Perform environmental assessments